 - Let your succulent acclimate when moving it to a new location

 - Propagate so your plant can live on through its descendants

 Remember that you’re in charge of your plant’s longevity.
 When you get a new succulent, taking the time to read a 5-minute article about its care can make a huge difference.
-So learn about your plants, track its progress, and take notes!
+So learn about your plants, track their progress, and take notes!
 Your succulent is depending on you.